aws/amazon-documentdb-odbc-driver/src/markdown/setup/setup.md

 ## Specifying the Amazon RDS Certificate Authority Certificate File
 If you are connecting to a TLS-enabled cluster, you may want to specify the Amazon RDS Certificate Authority certificate on your connection string.
-By default, an Amazon RDS Certificate Authority root certificate has been embedded in the JDBC driver JAR file which should work when connecting to Amazon DocumentDB clusters using SSL/TLS encryption.
+By default, an Amazon RDS Certificate Authority root certificate has been embedded in the ODBC driver which should work when connecting to Amazon DocumentDB clusters using SSL/TLS encryption.
 However, if you want to provide a new Amazon RDS Certificate Authority root certificate, follow the directions below:
 1. [Download the root CA certificate](https://s3.amazonaws.com/rds-downloads/rds-ca-2019-root.pem)
 2. It is recommended to relocate the file to your user's home directory: `$HOME` for Windows or `~` for MacOS/Linux.
-3. Add the `tlsCAFile` option to your [ODBC connection string](connection-string.md).
+3. Add the `TLS_CA_FILE` option to your [ODBC connection string](connection-string.md).
 For example:

     ~~~
     DRIVER={Amazon DocumentDB};HOSTNAME=localhost:27017;DATABASE=customer;TLSALLOWINVALIDHOSTNAMES=true;TLSCAFILE=rds-ca-2019-root.pem